Rent safe and private dog parks hosted by locals

 Recall

-Recall is generally considered one of the most important cues a dog should know.
+Recall is one of the most important cues a dog should know.
 Even if you never plan to intentionally allow your dog off leash at parks or hiking trails, you might still find yourself in a situation where the behavior comes in handy.
 A guest might accidentally leave the front door open.
 Your dog’s harness or collar could break.
 A surprise might cause you to lose hold of their leash.
 The examples are endless!

 • Always begin in a low distraction environment like a quiet, familiar location.